 This is an exploration of contemporary manufacturing systems, design considerations, production techniques, and automated systems and control devices to produce products.
 Organizational and management structures are also practiced.
 4 contact hours.

-Prerequisite: TECH 200 or TECH 202.
+Prerequisite: TECH 200 or TECH 202 or TECH 202W.

 Offered: Annually.